North Lake Correctional Facility

-North Lake Correctional Facility is a privately owned medium- and maximum-security prison for men located in Baldwin, Lake County, Michigan, operated by GEO Group under contract for the Michigan Department of Corrections.
-Current capacity of the facility is 1741 inmates.
+North Lake Correctional Facility is a privately owned medium- and maximum-security prison for men located in Baldwin, Michigan, United States, owned & operated by GEO Group.

+History

-The prison was originally built in 1999 by Wackenhut to house Michigan’s youth offenders.
-The GEO Group, Wackenhut's successor firm, expanded the prison from 500 to 1,700 beds in the late 2000s.
+The prison was originally built in 1999 by Wackenhut to house Michigan’s youth offenders under contract for the Michigan Department of Corrections.
+The GEO Group, Wackenhut's successor firm, expanded the prison from 570 to 1,748 beds in late 2009.
 Some 280 high security inmates convicted of crimes in the state of Vermont arrived from other out-of-state prisons (in Arizona and Kentucky) to the Baldwin facility in June 2015.
 County Commissioner Dan Sloan stated that as many as 150 jobs would result from the influx of out-of-state prisoners to the facility.

-Vermont received notice that GEO is terminating its contract effective June 2017; Vermont Corrections will relocate the prisoners from the Baldwin facility.
+Vermont received notice that GEO was terminating its contract effective June 2017; Vermont Corrections relocated the prisoners from the Baldwin facility.
+GEO secured a 10-year contract with the Federal Bureau of Prisons in 2019 to house non-citizen immigrant convicts, but the prison closed again in September 2022 when the federal government cancelled all contracts with privately owned for-profit prisons.

+The prison was reopened as the North Lake Processing Center on June 16, 2025 as a United States Immigration and Customs Enforcement (ICE) processing center, making it one of the largest such facilities in the country.